 [no] lag <lagname> pvid <pvid>

 Startup order

+Proper startup order for different modules shall have been ensured in the new config model design.

 If port and LAG config move to new config model after VLAN implementation, due to the dependency of VLAN config on LAG and port, and LAG and port configs are still going through the Linux netlink path, it is better for CONFIG manager to start after swss service to alleviate the race condition of VLAN config reaching orchagent before port and LAG.